brendandixon/thegatherings/README.md

 ## The Goals of this Project

-*The Gatherings* will addresses all of these and more.
-And it will do so through an open-source approach. *The Gatherings* will have a "zero-height" bar to adoption.
+*The Gatherings* will address all of these and more. *The Gatherings* will exist in two forms: A free-to-use hosted form and as an open-source platform sophisticated Churches may download and deploy. *The Gatherings* will have a "zero-height" bar to adoption.
 Churches will only have to choose *if* they want to use *The Gatherings.*